aborroy/alfresco-mtls-debugging-kit/step-ca/README.md

 openssl pkcs12 -export -out browser.p12 -inkey alfresco.key -in alfresco.crt
 ```

+>> You also have the option to use the `alfresco.pkcs12` keystore created earlier, which is compatible with a wide range of browsers

 ## Modify Alfresco Docker Compose configuration to use the new certificates

 Once keystore files are generated, copy the [docker](https://github.com/aborroy/alfresco-mtls-debugging-kit/tree/main/docker) folder to apply the new configuration.